-In the survey of [1,354 people between the ages of 18 and 24 felt optimistic about their job search, but their views on educational preparation differed.
+Fifty percent of all respondents between the ages of 18 and 24 felt optimistic about their job search, but their views differed when it came to educational preparation.

-“There are 5 generations in the workforce currently — Traditionalists, Baby Boomers, Gen Xers, Millennials and Gen Z — and each needs to be managed with an understanding of their specific needs and motivations,” says Joyce Russell, President of Adecco.
+“There are 5 generations in the workforce currently — Traditionalists, Baby Boomers, Gen Xers, Millennials, and Gen Z — and each needs to be managed with an understanding of their specific needs and motivations,” says Joyce Russell, President of Adecco.

 “Without realizing it, some employers treat Gen Z and Millennial employees as interchangeable,” explains Russell.
-“However, to have a diverse and high performing team of employees, companies must take the time to understand the differences between these two generations and make efforts to engage each.”
+“However, to have a diverse and high-performing team of employees, companies must take the time to understand the differences between these two generations and make efforts to engage each.”

 (Images by Ollie Millington/Redferns/Getty)

 Life after college can be overwhelming, but it's also full of opportunities.
 Here are the most important lessons Levo has learned so far.